HAL Combat Air Teaming System: CATS Hunter (ALCM)

-CATS ALFA
+CATS ALFA (Swarm carrier)

 It is a carrier which will contain Air Launched Flexible Asset Swarm (ALFA-S) loitering munition.
 The carrier is capable of gliding and can cover around 100 km distance after being launched from the mothership.
 After reaching the desired distance, the ALFA-S can automatically separate from CATS ALFA and fly using its own propulsion thereby increasing the overall striking range.
 ALFA-S weight 25 kg has foldable wings of 1 to 2 meter long and can carry 5 to 8 kilogram of warhead with a speed of 100 kilometer per hour.
 ALFA-S is a networked swarm drone that can able to detect surface to air missile, radars and fighter jets stationed on ground.
 Using an artificially intelligent machine learning algorithm, the onboard mission computer and seeker on ALFA-S can perform autonomous target acquisition which then assign and self lock on target to perform suicidal attack using an individual or multiple drones.
 A Jaguar MAX will carry 24 ALFA-S in 4 CATS ALFA pods, while as per Group Captain Harsh Vardan Thakur from HAL Flight Operations Unit, Sukhoi Su-30MKI aircraft will be able to carry 30 to 40 ALFA-S during flight.

 Under the India-US Defence Technology and Trade Initiative (DTTI), ALFA-S is the first joint project between Newspace Research & Technologies, HAL and the US Air Force Research Laboratory (AFRL).
 HAL will also help in the designing of CATS ALFA carrier platform that will air launch ALFA-S loitering munition.
 The first prototype of ALFA-S will be deployed on BAE Hawk 132 Advanced Jet Trainers.